linucksrox/proxmox-cluster/ms-01-setup.md

   - NOTE: This method applies during OS load, so if you reinstall Proxmox you will need to redo these steps.
 Once a BIOS update is available, this should be applied at the BIOS level and we can skip these steps (hopefully, eventually).
 - Optionally, if you want to make sure ASPM is disabled after loading the OS.
 You could also add this into crontab as a post boot task.
   - `grep -l -F '' /sys/bus/pci/devices/*/link/*pm | xargs -I {} sh -c "echo '0' > {}"`
+- If you're like me and don't have an Enterprise subscription to Proxmox, do the steps to disable the Enterprise apt repo and enable the no-subscription repo.
+CLI or UI, your choice :)
+  - Samesies for the Ceph no-subscription repo if you are going to install Ceph.
+- Set up any disks you are going to use for local storage.
+If you're going to be clustering, you may want to hold off and do shared storage a bit later, after getting networking and clustering done.